 Referencing also demonstrates that you've read relevant background literature and you can provide authority for statements you make in your assignments.

-Click on the Understanding referencing tab above to learn more about the anatomy of a Harvard citation.
+Go to the How to build a Harvard reference tab above to learn more about the anatomy of a Harvard citation.

 The examples in this guide have been developed in collaboration with the UWA Business School.
 Always check with your lecturer/tutor for which citation style they prefer you to use.